Prasannaec26/EduBridge-Data-Analytics/README.md

      <h1>EduBridge-Data-Analytics</h1>
   </head>
   <body >
-     This repository contains all the Projects, Assignments and Challenges of data analytics, presented in the form of Jupyter Notebooks & ms word.
+     This repository contains all the Projects, Assignments and Challenges of data analytics, presented in the form of Jupyter Notebooks.
   <body/>
   <head>
      <h2>Tools</h2>